Medinaceli Farms, LLC

 Gary Hopkins, Sr., after working for his brother Michael, opened his own farm, Hopco Farms, in 1991.
 From 1991 to 2010, Hopco Farms produced approximately 5.5 million pounds per year of white button and portobello mushrooms for the wholesale market.
 Gary Sr.'s oldest son, Gary Jr., began working with his father in 2005, and has taken over all of the growing operations over the last five years.
 Since then, Hopco Farms has grown traditional and exotic on a smaller scale, becoming a testing ground in a cooperative effort with several mushroom industry leaders to develop healthier, more natural and sustainable growing techniques.

 Recognizing a lack of truly FRESH mushrooms outside of Chester County (the mushroom capital of the world!), Gary Jr., along with his mother, Elizabeth, and his girlfriend, Liz, undertook a mission to bring fresh Hopco mushrooms to local farmers markets.
 Spoiler alert: they were a hit!
 However, after the first market season, Gary Jr. had to make a decision between continuing to bring fresh mushrooms to the farmers markets, or broadening his skills by growing different kinds of exotic mushrooms (such as pioppini and honey mushrooms).
 Gary Jr. made the tough decision to focus on growing more specialty exotic mushrooms and selling to the wholesale market.
 But our story doesn't end there!
 With the addition of these new mushrooms, Liz decided she didn't want to let down the loyal customers they had earned over the last market season.
 She started Medinaceli Farms (Med-E-Nah-Cell-E), named after the small town in Spain in which her grandparents live - see the map below!
-Through Medinaceli Farms (AKA "Medina Mushrooms"), Hopco's fresh mushrooms were brought to market in the 2017 season.
+Through Medinaceli Farms (AKA "Medina Mushrooms"), Hopco's fresh mushrooms were brought to market again in the 2017 season.

 "Portobellicious!!" — Erin Ahern